20/20- Disappearing Glaciers

 Project Overview

-20/20: Disappearing Glaciers is a long-form, multi-layered archive and platform for solutions—a record for UNESCO-level stewardship, public exhibition, and future generations who will inherit the consequences of our choices.
+20/20 is a long-form, multi-layered archive built for UNESCO-level stewardship, public exhibition, and future generations who will inherit the consequences of our choices.

-- Monumental, immersive imagery: Stitched, medium-format panoramas and sumo-scale books—artifacts designed for institutional archives and large format public exhibition.
+• Monumental, immersive imagery: stitched medium-format panoramas and large-format artifacts designed for institutional archives and public exhibition

 Why a 10-Year Horizon?

-- Historical urgency: Some glaciers and cultures will vanish within this decade.
-Only a sustained, founder-led effort can capture both the “before” and the “after.”
+• Historical urgency: some glaciers and cultural landscapes will vanish within this decade; only sustained fieldwork can capture both “before” and “after.”

-- Environmental volatility: The North faces the sharpest swings in temperature, extreme events, and industrial/geopolitical disruption.
-A multi-year lens is essential for documenting these accelerating changes.
+• Environmental volatility: the North faces the sharpest swings in temperature, extreme events, and geopolitical/industrial disruption; a multi-year lens is essential.

 Program Structure & Deliverables